 418 of introduction.
-419 (5) Either or both of the parties may be represented by counsel and may compel 420 the attendance of the witnesses by subpoenas, which shall be issued by the 421 chairperson of the Commission.
-422 (6) All testimony of witnesses at hearings shall be given under oath, administered 423 by a member of the Commission.
+410 (5) Either or both of the parties may be represented by counsel and may compel 419 the attendance of the witnesses by subpoenas, which shall be issued by the 420 421 chairperson of the Commission. ± 422 (6) All testimony of witnesses at hearings shall be given under oath, administered 423 by a member of the Commission.
 424 (b) Order of Proceedings.
-At the hearing, the order of proceedings shall be as follows: 425 (1) Reading of the charges by the president.
-426 (2) Opening statement by the parties, if any; 427 (3) Testimony and introduction of evidence by the charging party to substantiate 428 the charges, with cross-examination by the accused; 429 (4) Testimony and introduction of evidence by the accused with cross-examination 430 by the charging party; and 431 (5) Closing arguments.
+At the hearing, the order of proceedings shall be as follows: 425 (1) Reading of the charges by the president.(2) Opening statement by the particle if any 426 (2) Opening statement by the parties, if any;(2) Texting and integration of social and here the state of the state of 427 (3) Testimony and introduction of evidence by the charging party to substantiate 428 the charges, with cross-examination by the accused; 429 (4) Testimony and introduction of evidence by the accused with cross-examination 430 by the charging party; and 431 (5) Closing arguments.
 432 301.9-10.
 Deliberations, Findings, Conclusions, Orders from Hearing.
 433 (a) Finding of Fact.
 434 (1) At the conclusion of the hearing, the Oneida Public Safety and Security 435 Commission shall prepare written findings of fact based upon the testimony and 436 evidence presented and shall prepare conclusions which are based on the findings 437 and an order consistent with such findings and conclusions within three (3) days 438 after the conclusion of the hearing and file it with the Oneida Public Safety and 439 Security Commission Secretary.
 440 (2) For purposes of deliberation after the hearing, the Oneida Public Safety and 441 Security Commission shall adjourn into closed session.
 During the deliberation 442 only Oneida Public Safety and Security Commission members and the 443 commission's attorney shall be present.
 444 (b) Just Cause Standard.
-In determining whether there is just cause for discipline, the 445 Oneida Public Safety and Security Commission shall apply the standards set forth in 446 section 301.9-2.
-447 (c) Charges Rescinded.
+In determining whether there is just cause for discipline, the 445 Oneida Public Safety and Security Commission shall apply the standards set forth in 446 section 301.9-2. (a) $C{1}$ 447 (c) Charges Rescinded .
 If the Oneida Public Safety and Security Commission determines 448 that the charges are not sustained, the charged party shall immediately have all related 449 disciplinary action taken to date rescinded and all lost pay or other benefits, if any, restored.
-450 (d) Charges Sustained.
+450 (d) Charges Sustained .
 If the Oneida Public Safety and Security Commission determines 451 that the charges are sustained, the charged party, by order of the Commission, may impose 452 any of the following penalties, but is not limited to the penalties listed herein: 453 (1) Verbal consultation; 454 (2) Written reprimand; 455 (3) Suspension without pay; 456 (4) Demotion in rank; or 457 (5) Termination of employment.
 458 (e) Announcement of Decision.
 The Oneida Public Safety and Security Commission shall 459 announce its decision in open session.
 460 (f) Appeal of Decision.
 Any law enforcement officer suspended, demoted, reassigned, or 461 removed by the Oneida Public Safety and Security Commission may appeal from the order 462 of the Oneida Public Safety and Security Commission to the Judiciary.
 463